DevL/potency/output/md/Character Options/Traits.md

 ## Berserker
 _Requires exertion 3 and resistance 3._
 Frenzied and at the expense of your own safety, you relentlessly attack your foes.
 By forgoing any [active](../Rolling%20Dice/Active%20vs%20Passive%20Rolls.md) _defence_ rolls this round, you may make an additional _melee combat_ or _unarmed combat_ attack without expending any [potential](../Rolling%20Dice/Potential.md).
-In addition, if you are using a [shield](../Arms%20%26%20Armour/Shields.md), you instead count it as a [light melee weapon](../Arms%20%26%20Armour/Melee%20Weapons.md) as you use it to bash your opponents rather than protect yourself.,
+In addition, if you are using a [shield](../Arms%20%26%20Armour/Shields.md), you instead count it as a [light melee weapon](../Arms%20%26%20Armour/Melee%20Weapons.md) as you use it to bash your opponents rather than protect yourself.

 ## Careful Caster
 _Requires any magical skill 3._